OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/data/use_case/use_cases.md

 	- Dimensions of the color
 		- R : red parameter
 		- G : green parameter
-		- B : blue paremeter
+		- B : blue parameter
 - Other example : the orientation of some field
 	- Dimensions
 		- Angle (ex: 25°)